jecki/DHParser/documentation_src/manuals/05_testing.rst

-Because one and the same formal language can be described by different grammars and because the way the grammar is written influences the shape of the syntax-tree that the parser yields, test driven development is particularly useful for conditioning the shape of the syntax-tree when writing a grammar.
+Because one and the same formal language can be described by different grammars and because the way the grammar is written influences the shape of the syntax-tree that the parser yields, test driven development is particularly useful for refactoring the shape of the syntax-tree when writing a grammar.